petarturukalo/tedit/README.md

 | q | quit | Quit the text editor.
 Requires that all open file buffers be saved/written before exiting. |
 | fq | fquit | Force quit the text editor.
 Discards any unsaved edits. |

-## Syntax Highlighting

-Syntax highlighting is enabled for certain file types by checking a file's extension.
-Supported file types can be determined by looking at the structures in `src/synhl/rule.c`;
-the supported types can be easily extended by adding new regex rules and structures here.